 Our school regularly evaluates our acts of Collective Worship and the impact it has on the school and its wider community.
-This involves monitoring by school leaders, staff, pupils and governors in order to grow and develop.
-We also welcome the contributions of parents and pupils through our suggestion boxes and questionnaires, which are reviewed and considered on a regular basis.
+This involves monitoring by school leaders, The Clergy Team, staff, pupils and governors in order to grow and develop.
+We also welcome the contributions of parents and pupils through reflection areas and questionnaires.
 These are shared with our Governors, and play and integral part in developing the spiritual growth of the school.
+The Clergy Team regularly observe the SLT delivering Worship and offer constructive criticism and support.
 Worship is independently inspected by law under Section 48 of the Education Act 2005 in consultation with the Diocese of Rochester.